CN-TU/ntarc-spec/docs/analysis_method.rst

 subname (*optional*)
 --------------------

 (*string*) A subname that can be more specific and refer to algorithm specification or subclass.
+If no subname is required, ``"none"`` should be written in the corresponding place.
 Example:

 .. code-block:: none